Introduction to CENSO

 NMR Spectra

 For the calculation of the NMR spectrum of an ensemble, single-points to compute the nuclear shieldings and couplings will be executed.
-The computational parameters for shieldings and couplings can be set to different values.
-In this case two separate single-points will be run.
-If the settings are identical, only one single-point will be run for both.
-After that, CENSO will generate files for the simulation of the NMR spectrum using ANMR.
-Please note that the user needs to setup the .anmrrc file.
+After that, CENSO can generate files for the simulation of the NMR spectrum using ANMR.
+For this, you can use the c2anmr tool.

 For more detailed instructions see Calculation of NMR Spectra.